 Because I believe in the work and its impact for communities and policymaking.

-Emily Gordon is the Director of Strategic Research and Policy at the Center for Popular Democracy (CPD).
-Prior to joining CPD, Emily was the Research Director at the California Federation of Teachers, representing 120,000 educators in 135 local unions across California.
+Emily Gordon is the Executive Director at the Institute for Teaching California Teachers Association.
+Prior to joining, Emily was the Research Director at the California Federation of Teachers, representing 120,000 educators in 135 local unions across California.
 Emily has a Bachelor’s degree from Macalester College in St. Paul, Minnesota and earned a Master of Science in Social Policy and Planning from the London School of Economics and Political Science in London.
 She lives in Oakland, CA.

 I have long been a fan of the Budget Center's work and used analysis from the Center in many campaigns and advocacy efforts I worked on.
 I was thrilled to be able to support the organization as a board member!